Jurassic World: Chaos Theory

-Jurassic World: Chaos Theory is an American science fiction action-adventure animated television series developed by Scott Kreamer and Zack Stentz for Netflix and is the second television series in the Jurassic Park franchise.
-It serves as a direct sequel to Jurassic World Camp Cretaceous (2020–2022), and takes place both prior to and during the events of Jurassic World Dominion (2022).
+Jurassic World: Chaos Theory is an American animated science fiction television series developed by Scott Kreamer and Zack Stentz for Netflix.
+Produced by Amblin Entertainment, Universal Television, and DreamWorks Animation Television, it is the second television series in the Jurassic Park franchise.
+It serves as a direct sequel to Jurassic World Camp Cretaceous (2020–2022), and takes place both before and during the events of Jurassic World Dominion (2022).
 Aaron Hammersley and Kreamer serve as showrunners and executive produce the series along with Steven Spielberg, Colin Trevorrow, and Frank Marshall.
 It features Paul-Mikél Williams, Sean Giambrone, Kausar Mohammed, and Raini Rodriguez reprising their voice roles from Camp Cretaceous, with Darren Barnet and Kiersten Kelly joining the main cast.

 The first season premiered on May 24, 2024, followed by a second season on October 17, 2024, and a third season on April 3, 2025.
-A fourth and final season premiered on November 20, 2025.
+The fourth and final season premiered on November 20, 2025.

 Premise

-Six years after the events of Jurassic World Camp Cretaceous, "The Nublar Six" reunite and find themselves on an adventure to unravel a global conspiracy that threatens dinosaurs and humankind alike while learning the truth about what happened to one of their own.
+Six years after the events of Jurassic World Camp Cretaceous, "the Nublar Six" reunite and embark on an adventure to unravel a global conspiracy that threatens dinosaurs and humankind alike while learning the truth about what happened to one of their own.